 From an individual standpoint, there is a natural explanation for the tendency to focus on a stop-at-the-top trajectory rather than one that involves rising, falling and sticking around.
 The former represents the line of least resistance for all those who fear that anything else is equivalent to demotion – hence the expression “Quit while you’re ahead”.

-In truth, though, very few businesses are characterised exclusively by upward movement.
+In truth, though, very few businesses are characterised exclusively by an upward movement.
 Most feature their fair share of sideways and even downward mobility.
 I know this from personal experience, having served a five-year term as dean of Nottingham University Business School before returning to the ranks.

 Reverting to an earlier role or assuming one unlikely to be seen as indicative of promotion can be confusing in terms of self-esteem and purpose.
 The personal characteristics that might once have propelled someone up the career ladder – competitiveness, decisiveness, ruthlessness, empathy, ambition – do not simply vanish, and channelling what remains of them can be difficult.